jisngprk/dsGPT2/README.md

 ### Config Schema

-Config files are used for the MongoWrapper
+MongoWrapper requires a config file that describes which collections should be connected The files are located in config directory

 ```json

 {